LiorKogan/V1/README.md

 - Each vertex and each edge has a set of attributes called _properties_.
 Each property is an ordered pair: the property's name and the property's value.
 For each vertex and each edge, the property names are pairwise distinct.

-A _mixed property graph_ is a multi-attributed mixed pseudograph with similar attributes.
+A _mixed property graph_ is mixed instead of directed.

 ### Data Model: